-Have you yielded yourself, given up control, to the Spirit of God so that He might fill, empower, and work in and through you to touch the lives of others, to build community, to strengthen family in the church, and to help those with less?
+Allow the Holy Spirit to work in you and through you to touch the lives of others, to build community, to build family in the church and to help those with less.

-Wednesday, May 2, 2018

-Read Titus 3: 1-8.
+Wednesday, June 12, 2019 Read Titus 3: 1-8.

 Paul writes in his letter to Titus, "He saved us, not because of the good things we did, but because of his mercy.
 He washed away our sins and gave us new life through the Holy Spirit."
 Paul understood what it was to have a "new life."
 A Pharisee and persecutor of Christians, Paul was transformed on the road to Damascus as Jesus appeared to him.
 Paul became one of the leaders of the Christian movement.
 He confesses that at one time he was "foolish and disobedient," and "full of evil and envy."
 He admits that he "hated others."
-Yet, God and His Holy Spirit changes all that.
-The Holy Spirit convicts him of where he must show love, kindness, and mercy instead of wickedness, quarreling, and hate.
+Yet now God and His Holy Spirit has changed all that.
+The Holy Spirit has convicted him of where he must show love, kindness, and mercy instead of wickedness, quarreling, and hate.

-The Holy Spirit, throughout our journey, convicts us of changes we need to make in our lives to become more "Christ-like" in our behaviors and actions.
+The Holy Spirit, throughout our journey, convicts us of changes we need to make in our lives to become more "Christlike" in our behaviors and actions.
 How is the Holy Spirit convicting you to change?
 What behaviors is God moving, through the Holy Spirit, upon your heart to deal with?
 Is there someone the Holy Spirit is convicting you to reconcile with?
 Pray that God will help you take the actions necessary to be obedient to the Holy Spirit and to grow closer into the likeness of Jesus Christ.

-Thursday, May 3, 2018

-Read I Corinthians 12.
+Thursday, June 13, 2019 Read I Corinthians 12.